Car crashes are the leading cause of death and injury for teens in America.

 - Order your FREE educational items.
 They can be used to remind the students at your school about safe driving.
 Educational items and resource materials may be reordered each school year!

 - You’ll also receive a handy calendar full of activity ideas, a how to get started guide, a USB with lots of resources and a survey with instructions.

 - Ask your teacher/sponsor to administer the assessment (from welcome folder) by following the instructions provided and return them to us.
 Administer the assessment before you do any activities so we can get a good picture of what the students in your school know and their driving habits.
 We’ll keep a record of the assessments in order to evaluate the impact your team is making in your community and make the program better.

 - Use the activity calendar (provided in the welcome folder) and plan out activities for the entire year.
-You can also look at the online activity ideas and see what other schools are doing on our Facebook page.
+You can also look at the online activity ideas.

 - Make sure to let us know what you are doing by completing an activity form and posting on the TDS Facebook wall, Instagram (must tag @teensdriverseat), or Twitter (must tag @teensdriverseat).

 - TDS holds contests throughout the year and your school can win cash and prizes.
 Take a look at Events & Contests to learn more.